HEART: Achieving Timely Multi-Model Training for Vehicle-Edge-Cloud-Integrated Hierarchical Federated Learning: Problem Formulation and Design of HEART

-In (19), $\sum_{j=1}^J|\psi_j-\chi|$ serves as a penalty for imbalanced task assignments.
+In \eqref{23}, $\sum_{j=1}^J|\psi_j-\chi|$ serves as a penalty for imbalanced task assignments.
 Here, $\psi_j$ is a binary variable that indicates whether task $j$ has been assigned (e.g., when $\overline{x}_{m,n;[g]}^{\left \langle j \right \rangle}=1$, $\psi_j=1$, $j\in{J}$), and $\chi$ represents the target number of assignments for each task.
 Thus, $|\psi_j - \chi|$ measures the discrepancy between the actual assignment and the ideal allocation.
 Additionally, $\xi_3$ is a balance factor that influences the importance of minimizing this discrepancy.
 For each vehicle, we define the task scheduling corresponding to the global optimal fitness value $f_{m,n;[g]}^{global}$ as the vehicle's task scheduling (i.e., $\overline{x}_{m,n;[g]}^{global,\left \langle j \right \rangle}$).
 In addition, this value will be used to update the particle's task scheduling along with the local optimal fitness value $f_{m,n;[g]}^{p,local}$ of each particle.
 These variables are randomly initialized at the beginning of the PSO process.

 $\bullet$ \textit{Enhancing the inertia weight.} Traditional PSO uses a constant inertia weight $\pi$ to moderate the velocity of the particles, preventing them from moving too quickly or too slowly.
 Although this constant weight helps with extreme search bias, it also suffers from several drawbacks: it cannot adapt to dynamic changes in the environment, it is more prone to premature convergence, and it limits the algorithm's exploratory ability.
 To address these issues, we introduce a linear descent mechanism for updating the inertia weight.
 By gradually decreasing $\pi$ over the course of the iterations, the swarm initially benefits from a larger momentum that aids in exploring a wide region of the solution space.
 As the search progresses, the decreasing inertia weight allows the particles to fine-tune their convergence, thus reducing the risk of stagnating in suboptimal solutions.
-Mathematically, we modify the inertia weight as follows:
+Mathematically, we modify the inertia weight as follows: where, $\pi_{\max}$ and $\pi_{\min}$ define the upper and lower bounds of the inertia weight, respectively, while $\tau^{*}$ is the total number of iterations and $\tau$ represents the current iteration index.
+Using \eqref{24}, in the initial phase of the optimization process, the inertia weight starts at a high value to promote broad exploration of the search space.
+As the algorithm advances, the inertia weight gradually decreases, shifting the focus toward more refined local convergence.
+This adaptive behavior increases the overall efficiency of the algorithm at different stages and aids in identifying an optimal task scheduling plan.